 I got to ride in the ZN-75 in its last public appearance, at Monterey in 2007.
 While it was a treat to ride in such a rare car, I can tell you that the performance was... not good.
 Zinc is very heavy (7.14 g/cm3 compared to aluminum at 2.70 g/cm3 - zinc is closer to lead 11.34 g/cm3).
 The car had so many parts replaced with zinc that it probably weighed an extra 1500 lbs!

-I was also able to find the original taillights the for car, although not soon enough to save the owner from having approximations fabricated.
-I still have originals, so perhaps one day they they'll be returned to the car.
+I was also able to find the original taillights the for car, although not soon enough to prevent approximations being fabricated.
+(Not that close to the originals.)
+I sold the originals to the current owners, so perhaps one day they they'll be returned to the car.